New authors, beware of vanity publishers and experts making you offers that are too good to be true

 It is a classic approach of vanity presses that try to lure you into expensive contracts promising to produce quality books.

 Sadly, in today’s publishing world many new authors fall prey.
 I know this by the number of messages I get from authors who have been published by a vanity publisher and have regrets very quickly.

 Some of these publishing houses call themselves self-publishers.
 This description is just not correct.

 Self-publishing is a free service available to all authors.
-You can use Amazon, Apple, Nook, Smashwords and Draft2Digital to name a few of the numerous reputable self-publishing services.
+You can use Amazon KDP, Apple, Nook, Smashwords and Draft2Digital to name just a few of the many reputable self-publishing services.
 With all of these services, you can publish a book with minimal investment.

 But unfortunately, new authors continue to fall for the same old traps.